HariniMuruganantham/LogSentinel/README.md

 - **Failure propagation tracking** — RCA chaining traces how failures cascade across services and renders a visual propagation timeline
 - **Service crash simulation** — hit CRASH on any service from the dashboard; it actually degrades — latency spikes to 3–8s, error rate hits 90%, health checks fail
 - **Auto-refresh** — toggle 30-second automatic analysis polling directly from the nav bar
-- **EC2 topology panel** — mock EC2 instances seeded with `Project=aiops` tag, shown in a live infrastructure panel at the bottom of the dashboard
+- **EC2 topology panel** — mock EC2 instances seeded with `Project=logsentinel` tag, shown in a live infrastructure panel at the bottom of the dashboard
 - **LocalStack CloudWatch** — full AWS CloudWatch Logs + EC2 API emulation, inspectable in the LocalStack web console
 - **Multi-stage Docker builds** — production-optimised images, non-root users, HEALTHCHECK on every container